Managed Payroll Services – Questions and Answers

 Small companies such as start-ups often begin by doing all business functions including payroll, themselves.
 However this requires time and some expertise, which is a big drain on resources if there are only a few people working in the business.

 Often this function grows organically as the company becomes medium-sized.
 Moving to a managed payroll service frees up key personnel to grow the business.
 It also gives small and medium businesses the benefit of a fixed cost for their payroll which is easy to budget for.

 Managed Payroll for Non-Profit Organisations

 Non-profit organisations, such as charities, often depend on volunteers to run the organisation.
 It is therefore more difficult to expect them to have the background or necessary expertise to run a payroll, which can often be more complex than for a company.
-Using FMP Global means that non-profit businesses are automatically up to date with all necessary tax and pay legislation and are fully HMRC compliant.
+Using IRIS FMP means that non-profit businesses are automatically up to date with all necessary tax and pay legislation and are fully HMRC compliant.
 Read more on Not For Profit (NFP) and Charity Payroll.

 Managed Payroll for Recruitment Companies

 Recruitment companies have very specific payroll needs.
 They have large numbers of people that need to be paid for varying lengths of time, as well as those working for third party companies.
 Most recruitment companies are fairly small, so trying to keep track of this type of complexity makes using a managed payroll service essential.
-Find out more on FMP’s Recruitment Payroll and Billing services.
+Find out more on IRIS FMP’s Recruitment Payroll and Billing services.